amidos2006/Mario-AI-Framework/README.md

 - Adding the learning track interface

 ### Copyrights
 Mario is a Nintendo character which the authors doesn't own any rights to it.
-The framework is based on the core source code of Mario-AI framework which was a modification to Infinite Mario Bros by Notch.
+This framework by Ahmed Khalifa.
+Based on the original Mario AI Framework by Sergey Karakovskiy, Noor Shaker and Julian Togelius, which in turn was based on Infinite Mario Bros by Markus Persson.